 Your home’s air quality has always been important.
 But, with more and more people working and going to school from home, the air you and your family breathe every day needs to be as fresh and healthy as possible.
-Many newer homes are very airtight, which can be great for energy efficiency but also means that the air in the home stays in, getting circulated again and again.
-As such, you want to make sure the air you breathe is as healthy as possible, you might want to investigate an indoor air quality system.
+Many newer homes are nearly airtight, which can be great for energy efficiency but also means that the air in the home is getting circulated again and again.
+To make sure the air you breathe is as healthy as possible, you might want to investigate an indoor air quality system.

 You may not be entirely sure what indoor air quality is, or how poor indoor air can affect your home.
 And, you may not know how to improve it.
 In this guide, you’ll learn about indoor air quality – what it is, how it can affect you, and how you can improve it.
 We’ll share some pointers that can help you to start getting better indoor air quality today, and tell you about products that are available that can help you and your family breathe easier!